-Chadwick graduated from Howard University where he recieved a BFA in Directing from the College of Fine Arts in 2000.
-The iconic actor was passionate about the arts within spaces like HBCUs, which is why he was against merging the College of Fine Arts with the College of Arts & Sciences.
+Chadwick graduated from Howard University, where he received a BFA in Directing from the College of Fine Arts in 2000.
+The iconic actor was passionate about the arts within spaces like HBCUs, so he was against merging the College of Fine Arts with the College of Arts & Sciences.

 According to Howard University President Wayne A. I. Frederick,

 “Chadwick’s love for Howard University was sincere, and although he did not live to see those plans through to fruition, it is my honor to ensure his legacy lives on through the Chadwick A. Boseman College of Fine Arts”

 In 2018, Howard announced plans to reinstate the art school to stand on its own.
 And it’s no coincidence that during the same time, Chadwick Boseman was a commencement speaker at the HBCU’s graduation, where he gave a memorable speech along with the iconic Wakanda Forever gesture.